Doctoral Qualifying Examinations

 - Demonstrate technical competence in the speech and hearing sciences based on coursework in the core curriculum

 - After successful completion of Step 1, pass an oral qualifying exam in a chosen concentration area

 SHBT Core component of the Qualifying Exam

-The core component of the qualifying exam is based on performance in the six SHBT Core subjects:
+The core component of the qualifying exam is based on performance in the five SHBT Core subjects:

 - Anatomy of Speech and Hearing